 Staff should remain open to the fact that CSE can occur without any of these risk indicators being obviously present.
 Practitioners should also be alert to the fact that some risk assessments have been constructed around indicators of face-to-face perpetration by adults and may not adequately capture online or peer-perpetrated forms of harm.
 Risk assessments only capture risk at the point of assessment and that levels of risk vary over time, and that the presence of these indicators may be explained by other forms of vulnerability rather than CSE.

 Staff members should discuss any urgent concerns with Lana Foster on 01273 835745.
-Non-urgent concerns can be submitted to Jenny Rumble on email@example.com or Lana Foster on firstname.lastname@example.org.
+Non-urgent concerns can be submitted to Robbie Piper on Robbie@brightworld.co.uk or Lana Foster on email@example.com.
 The reporting procedure is detailed in full in the section below titled ‘Bright World Procedure’

 In assessing whether a child or young person is a victim of sexual exploitation, or at risk of becoming a victim, careful consideration should be given to the issue of consent.
 It is important to bear in mind that: